-Continuing on with fitting adjustments, today we’ll talk through some possible alterations to your cups.
+Continuing on with fitting adjustments, today I’ll walk through some possible alterations to your cups.

 Some tips for working with these alterations:

 - Mark in your seamlines on your pattern so that you can measure exactly how much you want to adjust.

 - The best way to determine your alteration is by pinning out excess along the cross-cup seams, neckline or arm edges of the cup to see if that helps things fit.
 If you need more room you could cut a bit into areas of your tester bra to see what alleviates tightness.
 Measure how much you needed removed or added and write it down.
 I keep the pins in the bra so I can measure my little “darts” after I take it off.